evandowning/cuckoo-headless/README.md

 - Disguises the virtual machine to make it look like it has 2 processors and 2GB of extra RAM
 - Automatically tracks processes infected by sample
   - TODO

 ## Limitations

-As with all malware analysis environments, Cuckoo has it fair share of weaknesses.
+As with all dynamic malware analysis environments, Cuckoo has its fair share of weaknesses.
-Weaknesses, in the case of malware analysis, are ways malware can evade (bypass) analysis efforts.
+Weaknesses, in the case of malware analysis, are ways malware can evade (or bypass) analysis efforts.

 - Evading monitor (http://cuckoo-monitor.readthedocs.io/en/latest/components.html):